Racism in the United States: Politics

-It is argued that the racial coding of concepts like crime and welfare has been used to strategically influence public political views.
+It is argued that the racial coding of concepts, like crime and welfare, has been used to strategically influence public political views.
 Racial coding is implicit; it incorporates racially primed language or imagery to allude to racial attitudes and thinking.
 For example, in the context of domestic policy, it is argued that Ronald Reagan implied that linkages existed between concepts like "special interests" and "big government" and ill-perceived minority groups in the 1980s, using the conditioned negativity which existed toward the minority groups to discredit certain policies and programs during campaigns.
 In a study which analyzes how political ads prime attitudes, Valentino compares the voting responses of participants after they are exposed to the narration of a George W. Bush advertisement which is paired with three different types of visuals which contain different embedded racial cues to create three conditions: neutral, race comparison, and undeserving Blacks.
-For example, as the narrator states "Democrats want to spend your tax dollars on wasteful government programs", the video shows an image of a Black woman and her child in an office setting.
+For example, as the narrator states "Democrats want to spend your tax dollars on wasteful government programs," the video shows an image of a Black woman and her child in an office setting.
 Valentino found that the undeserving Blacks condition produced the largest primed effect in racialized policies, like opposition to affirmative action and welfare spending.

 Ian Haney López, Professor of Law at the University of California, Berkeley, refers to the phenomenon of racial coding as dog-whistle politics, which, he argues, has pushed middle class white Americans to vote against their economic self-interest to punish "undeserving minorities" which, they believe, are receiving too much public assistance at their expense.
 According to López, conservative middle-class whites, convinced that minorities are the enemy by powerful economic interests, supported politicians who promised to curb illegal immigration and crack down on crime, but inadvertently they also voted for policies that favor the extremely rich, such as slashing taxes for top income brackets, giving corporations more regulatory control over industry and financial markets, busting unions, cutting pensions for future public employees, reducing funding for public schools, and retrenching the social welfare state.
 He argues that these same voters cannot link rising inequality which has impacted their lives to the policy agendas which they support, which resulted in a massive transfer of wealth to the top 1% of the population since the 1980s.

-A book released by the former attorney of Donald Trump, Michael Cohen, in September 2020, Disloyal: A Memoir described Trump as routinely referring to Black leaders of foreign nations with racial insults, and that he was consumed with hatred for Barack Obama.
-Cohen in the book explained that "as a rule, Trump expressed low opinions of all Black folks, from music to culture and politics".
+A book released by the former attorney of Donald Trump, Michael Cohen, in September 2020, Disloyal: A Memoir described Trump as routinely referring to Black leaders of foreign nations with racial insults and that he was consumed with hatred for Barack Obama.
+Cohen, in the book, explained that "as a rule, Trump expressed low opinions of all Black folks, from music to culture and politics".

 Religion

+White Christians are consistently more likely than whites who are religiously unaffiliated to deny the existence of structural racism.